 West Wiltshire District Council offered accommodation in the old public toilets attached to Warminster's Assembly Hall.
 A public appeal, over the air, on the second RSL produced an army of volunteer trades persons who descended upon the new premises.
 Within a matter of days the team had cleared the old facilities and started work on building the new radio station.

 The following years consisted of more RSLs and a battle to change the law banning community radio stations from broadcasting in areas, such as Warminster, with a small commercial radio station.
 At the same time WCR worked to raise money to expand the services it provides.
 During this period WCR helped set-up Kingdown FM at Kingdown Community School in 2005, Kingdown FM managed 6 public broadcasts.

 This legislation was overturned in 2010, giving WCR the chance to apply for a licence.
-A year later the licence was issued and on 1st April 2012, sixteen years to the day after the station was launched, WCR began broadcasting the service that the people of Warminster had wanted, campaigned for and supported unwaveringly for over a decade and a half.
+A year later the licence was issued and on 1st April 2012 WCR began broadcasting.
+Sixteen years to the day after the station was launched, the people of Warminster secured the radio service they had wanted, campaigned for and supported unwaveringly for over a decade and a half.

 In the proceeding years WCR's infrastructure developed and grew.
 The radio station won several national awards for its programming output, particularly in the areas of local democracy reporting and original radio drama.
 In 2016, WCR celebrated its 20th anniversary; and the following year, renewed its FM broadcast licence - renewing its commitment to community-centric broadcasting for Warminster and the surrounding communities.

 In 2021, WCR reached a quarter of a century of service to the community.
 Shortly afterwards, the organisation celebrated with another licence renewal.
 It means WCR will be broadcasting until at least 2027.